nskatti1/Fast-Robots/docs/lab10.rst

 Lab 10 References
 -----------------

 Thanks to the Fast Robots TAs, especially Mikayla Lahr whose webpage I took heavily inspiration from and constantly cross checked.
-I looked at Aravind Ramaswami's page for referencing his table.
-And Aidan McNay's page for a little bit of his code.
+I looked at Aravind Ramaswami's page for referencing his table and Aidan McNay's page odom_motion_model() function .
 I also copied the way Aidan dispalyed his videos's and images side by side because I liked it.